The Best and Worst States for Business

 The most tax-friendly states for business, and the most hostile

 Where will your company pay the least tax?
-Whether you’re just starting a business, expanding, or thinking of relocating this is an important consideration.
+Whether you are just starting a business, expanding, or thinking of relocating, this is an important consideration.

 The states that top the Tax Foundation list as the most tax-friendly are:

-3. Alaska: No individual income tax or state-level sales tax; however, there are local jurisdictions that impose sales taxes
+2. Alaska: No individual income tax or state-level sales tax

 Worst States for Business